WiIIiam278/HuskChat/docs/Setup.md

 ### Velocity Installation
 1. Turn off your Velocity proxy
 2. Download the [latest version of HuskChat](https://github.com/WiIIiam278/HuskChat/releases/latest).
-3. Add both jar files to your Velocity proxy server's `~/plugins` folder.
+3. Add the jar file to your Velocity proxy server's `~/plugins` folder.
 4. Start your Velocity proxy.
 Let HuskChat generate its [[config files]], then stop the proxy again.
 5. Modify your HuskChat config files as needed, then start your Velocity proxy again.